• Skip to main content

 Instructions

-• In a medium mixing bowl, whisk together the cornmeal, salt, sugar, and pepper until combined.
+• In a medium mixing bowl, whisk together 2 cups of yellow cornmeal, 2 teaspoons of sugar, 1 teaspoon of salt, and 1 teaspoon of cracked black pepper until well combined.

 Notes

-• Leftover hot water cornbread can be stored in an airtight container in the refrigerator for up to five days.
+• Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.

 Nutrition